University of Minnesota Administrative Policy

 • Deals with academic constituencies;

-• Requires at a minimum, a baccalaureate degree.
+• Requires, at a minimum, a baccalaureate degree.
 Exception to this requirement is given only under very rare circumstances and requires approval from the vice president of human resources.

 • Requires advanced preparation (knowledge, skills, abilities, and experience relevant to the position) of the employee.

-For detailed information about academic professional appointments, refer to Appendix: Academic Professional Class Series, Job Codes, Titles, Appointment Types, and Promotions.
-For specific information related to professional probationary (H) and continuous appointments, refer to Appendices: Administrative Guidelines, Criteria, and Procedures for Review of Probationary (H) Academic Professionals Considered for Continuous (G) Appointment and Information for the Probationary (H) Academic Professional Candidate Being Reviewed for Continuous (G) Appointment.
+For specific information related to professional probationary (H) and continuous appointments (G), refer to: Appendix: Administrative Guidelines, Criteria, and Procedures for Review of Probationary (H) Academic Professionals Considered for Continuous (G) Appointment

 Professionals-in-Training Appointments